thevillagehacker/thevillagehacker.github.io/_posts/2023-03-30-Account_Takeover-via-session-storage.md

 ```

 ## Post Login
-After logging in into the application i was going through the JS files and local storages and found that the session storage which stores the information that was fetched in the response from the above user verify request.
-The user results are stored exactly how it was fetched from the API response.
+After logging into the application, I explored the JavaScript files and local storage.
+I discovered that the session storage stored information retrieved from the user verification request response, preserving the user's details.

 ![img](/assets/images/blogs/ATO/session_storage.png)

 ## Theory
-My theory was initially to test the session storage once it might be vulnerable as the application is only using the encrypted cookies as authentication.
-In order to test that theory i need another user account so i have signed up another test account.
+My initial theory aimed to test the session storage vulnerability as the application solely relied on encrypted cookies for authentication.
+To validate this theory, I needed another user account, so I created an additional test account.

-Now we have 2 legitimate user accounts and we just have to test out the theory, it will work 100% if the application validates the users based on the session storage key **values**.
+With two legitimate user accounts, I tested the theory that it would work if the application verified users based on the session storage key **values**.

-The below screenshot shows the session storage of **User1** account.
+The screenshot below displays the session storage of the **User1** account.

 ![img](/assets/images/blogs/ATO/Signed_up_user.png)

-Now i just have to pass the **User2** account email Id in the email verify request and it will provide all the details that i want to do the manipulation.
+I simply had to pass the email ID of the **User2** account in the email verification request to obtain the desired details for manipulation.

 ```http
 GET /api/v1/user?email=nj+1@tvhsecurity.com HTTP/2